NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5X is a close range attack with less recovery on miss
 - 2X does vanilla 5X activator into vanilla 2X activated; starts moving slightly sooner; slightly less damage
 - 4X is a real time super with startup immunity to highs and mids that knocks away
-- GRKnJ travels one frame slower; transitioned to be further from the opponent on reappearance, more lift
+- GRKnJ travels one frame slower; transitioned to be further from the opponent on reappearance, more lift, changed to be a mid from a high
 - Win pose against Sakura properly closes both hands

 ### Shino